wjschne/ggdiagram/README.md

 My motivation in making ggdiagram was to find a way to approach the functionality of TikZ but with the flexibility and convenience of R. The ggdiagram package is built atop [S7](https://rconsortium.github.io/S7/) and is integrated with [ggplot2](https://ggplot2.tidyverse.org/), making heavy use of [ggtext](https://wilkelab.org/ggtext/), [ggforce](https://ggforce.data-imaginist.com/), and [ggarrow](https://teunbrand.github.io/ggarrow/).

 The ggdiagram package is not a replacement for the standard ggplot2 functions.
 The underlying *grammar* of ggplot2 is well designed for visualizing data.
-The ggdiagram functions are designed creating a small number of visual objects that interrelate.
+The ggdiagram functions are best suited for creating a small number of visual objects that interrelate.
 If anything, they can be thought of as extensions of `ggplot2::annotate`.

 ## Installation